Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E1D

 Memory Aid

-Real-World Application
+Real-World Example

 Telemetry: A weather balloon sends temperature, pressure, and GPS data back to Earth.
 This is one-way transmission of measurements from the measuring instrument (balloon) at a distance.
 Telemetry is used in satellites, balloons, and other remote systems to send measurement data.
 This is what telemetry is - one-way transmission of measurements.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Telemetry, One-way transmission, Measurements, Remote location
+Telemetry One-way transmission Measurements Remote location

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E1D topic.